-Last month late tax savers might have rushed to invest in anything that helps you lessen tax liability.
+In a rush to save tax, many people rush to to invest in anything that lowers their tax liability.
 But as always you should be careful in choosing what you invest in as this can not only be a dud investment but also increase your tax liability in future.

 Not many would be aware but there are certain tax saving products whose tax benefits can be nullified/reversed in the future, if the rules are violated.
 This post is to make you aware of such hidden traps.